o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

 ## The code

-The code is discussed in parts, starting with the `main.tf` file.
-It's fully available at the [o-leolleo/a-kubernetes-local-lab](https://github.com/o-leolleo/a-kubernetes-local-lab) repository.
+I'm starting by discussing the `main.tf` file, then will proceed to the others, one by one.
+The code is fully available at the [o-leolleo/a-kubernetes-local-lab](https://github.com/o-leolleo/a-kubernetes-local-lab) repository.

 ### main.tf